PSRahul/PSRahul.github.io/projects/dcgan.md

-A deep convolutional GAN was trained from scratch on the Large scale CelebFaces dataset[1] consisting of 200k images of faces.
+A deep convolutional GAN was trained from scratch on the Large scale CelebFaces dataset consisting of 200k images of faces.

 A random sample vector as well as a dropout was used in both the Discriminator and the Generator to induce noise.